Kim Kardashian Shares Her Very Unglamorous Workout Routine

 The Inquisitr reported last week that Kim and Kourtney have been hanging out, taking their kids out for lunch and playdates.
 This is not surprising since North West and Penelope Disick have long shown sign of true friendship, often holding hands when walking together.
 It seems like the cousins will be as close as the Kardashian sisters are.

 Four-year-old Penelope Disick is not only attached to her cousin, North, but also seems to look up to Aunt Kim.
 The Inquisitr said on Monday that Kourtney Kardashian posted a photo of her and Penelope watching the Oscars.
-The photo caught the attention of the public–but not necessarily because it was a cute picture of a mom and daughter, but because young Penelope was sporting a lip ring.
+The photo caught the attention of the public — but not necessarily because it was a cute picture of a mom and daughter, but because young Penelope was sporting a lip ring.

 Kim Kardashian West takes her workout wardrobe to the next level with a plastic suit https://t.co/qOl1Ron0lN pic.twitter.com/AOZx4UF25x